In this Section

 The term “catalog year” refers to the academic year in which students are admitted to the College.
 You must fulfill the program requirements listed in the College Catalog in effect for your catalog year.
 If you are readmitted to the College after an absence of five or more years, you must fulfill the catalog year/program requirements in effect at the beginning of the semester of readmission.
 If you change your program, you must fulfill the catalog year program requirements in effect at the beginning of the semester following the date of the change.

-You are considered a full-time student if you carry 12 or more credit hours in a fall or spring semester or 6 credit hours in a summer or mini session.
+You are considered a full-time student if you carry 12 or more credit hours in a fall or spring semester or 6 credit hours in a summer or mini-session.
 You must enroll in a minimum of 15 credit hours per semester of college level course work to complete an associate degree program in two years.
-If you wish to carry more than 18 credits during a fall or spring semester or 9 credits during a summer or mini-session, you must get written permission from the Dean of your program of study or designee.
+If you wish to carry more than 18 credits during a fall or spring semester or 9 credits during a summer or mini-session, you must get written permission from the Dean of your program of study or a designee.

 Final examinations take place during the last week of the semester.
 Final examination makeup time is scheduled during final exam week.

-If you are scheduled for two final examinations at the same time or who have more than two exams scheduled in one day, you may request to reschedule the exam.
+If you are scheduled for two final examinations at the same time or have more than two exams scheduled in one day, you may request to reschedule the exam.

 If you miss final examinations, you must notify the appropriate Academic Dean of your program area immediately stating the reason; the Dean makes the decision regarding makeup of final exams.